learn-co-students/nyc-web-040521/29-one-to-many/README.md

 <summary>Domain</summary>
 <pre>Set of possible values within a realm; Domain name - string that defines a realm within the internet (ex. youtube.com, facebook.com, twitter.com)

+youtube.com

+- videos, comments, channels, users, playlists

+a video has many comments.
+a comment belongs to that one specific video.

+a channel has lots of videos.
+each video belongs to that channel.

+one user has many videos
+a video belongs to that one user

+a user has many channels
+a channel belongs one user

+twitter.com
+- tweets, media, ads, retweets, replies, direct messages, followers, users

+one tweet has many retweets
+each retweet belongs to a single tweet

+user has many dms
+each dm belongs to a user

+user has many tweets
+tweet belongs to one user
 </pre>
 </details>
 </p>